-You don’t always have to file a formal request for access to information to find what you’re looking for.
+You don’t always have to file a formal application for access to records to find what you’re looking for.

 The municipality has a Routine Access Policy, which is designed to provide individuals with the opportunity to obtain certain records without the requirement for a formal access application.
 There are two ways that records are routinely released:

 Active dissemination is when groups within the municipal government periodically and proactively release information or records online, through libraries, or via other means, without any requests.
 These can include municipal policies, employee travel expenses, statistical information about municipal operations, descriptions of jobs, etc.

 Routine access is when groups regularly or automatically release—in full or in part—certain types of records in response to a request for records under the Municipal Government Act (Part XX) These include items like permits and inspection reports.

 These groups within the municipality are called business units.
 Each business unit has its own routine disclosure plan, which identifies what type of records, within the custody and control of each business unit, may be accessed under routine access or active dissemination.

 See the routine disclosure plans for the following business units to learn the types of materials you can access without a formal request: